A new understanding of Einstein-Rosen bridges: ERBs, direct-sum inflation (DSI) and CMB

 \subsection{Direct-sum QFT of inflationary quantum fluctuations}

-Inflationary background by definition quasi-dS expansion, and it breaks the symmetry \eqref{disdS} of \eqref{tdSsym} i.e., $\LF \tau,\,\textbf{x} \RF\to \LF -\tau,\,-\textbf{x} \RF$ by the time-dependent slow-roll parameters $\LF \epsilon,\,\eta \RF$ \eqref{epsiloneta}.
+Inflationary background by definition quasi-dS expansion, and it breaks the symmetry \eqref{disdS} or \eqref{tdSsym} i.e., $\LF \tau,\,\textbf{x} \RF\to \LF -\tau,\,-\textbf{x} \RF$ by the time-dependent slow-roll parameters $\LF \epsilon,\,\eta \RF$ \eqref{epsiloneta}.
 Recall the fact that time is a parameter in quantum theory (in the sense that time reversal is anti-unitary in character), which we extensively discussed in Sec.~\ref{sec:disumQT}.
 In the context of inflationary quantum fluctuations, we literally promote the gravitational and matter (inflaton) field variables as operators around the dynamically evolving quasi-de Sitter background.
-This is nothing but linearized quantum gravity, as extensively discussed in \cite{Martin:2004um}, because we do the following operationally.
+This is nothing but linearized quantum gravity, as extensively discussed in \cite{Martin:2004um}, because we do the following operationally (in the units of setting $8\pi G=1$).

 The curvature perturbation $\zeta = \Psi+\frac{H}{\dot{\bar\phi}}\delta\phi$ is a collective description of metric and inflaton fluctuations.
 Observationally, we relate the two-point correlations of $\zeta$ with the temperature fluctuations in the CMB.
 In the framework of DQFT, we express every quantum field as direct-sum of two components, which are geometrically attached to the parity conjugate regions of physical space, which give equal two-point correlations \eqref{eqcorr} in the direct-sum vacuum \eqref{dSvac}.
 Since the time reversal symmetry \eqref{disdS} is not the symmetry of quasi-dS spacetime, a naive physical expectation would be that the quantum vacuum of quasi-dS spacetime could be such that the two-point correlations could be unequal at parity conjugate regions of physical space.